clickberry/projects-api-nodejs/README.md

 | Body | [Project Dto](#project-dto)                                                            |

 ## GET /all?last=&top=
-Get all public projects from all users.
+Gets all public projects from all users.

 ### Request
 ### Query Param